spell-music/csound-expression/tutorial/chapters/Intro.md

 **WARNING**: the library works best within `ghci`.
-The real-time sound rendering function `dac` spawns a child process in the background which may continue to execute after you stop the main process that runs the programm.
+The real-time sound rendering function `dac` spawns a child process in the background which may continue to execute after you stop the main process that runs the program.
 It's not so in vim but it happens in the Sublime Editor and when you invoke runhaskell.
 So the best is to write you program in the separate file and then load it in the `ghci` and invoke the function